bedrocklinux/bedrocklinux-website/markdown/0.7/future.md

 ##{id="man-pages"} Man pages

 Bedrock provides documentation on its website and the various commands have `--help` flags, but we do not currently have man pages for our own utilities.
 This should be remedied.

+##{id="build-with-clang"} Support clang with build system.

+Bedrock's build system currently hardcodes `gcc`.
+If possible, this should be generalized to be independent of the compiler.
+Otherwise, explicit support for `clang` should be added.